Internships

 - Be curious and have fun—there are so many amazing things to discover out there!

-Please wait to apply to internships until you have signed up for your fall classes.
+Please wait to apply to internships until you have signed up for your winter classes.

 All undergraduate UCSC students, regardless of major, are welcome to apply.
+If your personal mobility limits your ability to participate in field projects, we can help design a project that aligns with your needs.
 Please contact us with your questions!

 INTERNSHIPS FOR ACADEMIC CREDIT